 The brush bearings may be worn out if cleaning the brushes doesn’t fix the problem.
 To make sure:

 Examine the Bearings: You may need to replace them if they are loose or broken.
-The bearings may get deteriorate over time due to friction from dirt accumulation or normal wear and tear, which will stop the brush from rotating smoothly.
+The bearings may deteriorate over time due to friction from dirt accumulation or normal wear and tear, which will stop the brush from rotating smoothly.

-The brush module itself may be the source of the issue if inspecting the bearings and cleaning the brushes are ineffective.
+The brush module itself may be the source of the issue if inspecting the bearings and cleaning the brushes is ineffective.
 The brush module in certain Roomba models houses the motors and gears that regulate the brush’s spin.

-Replace the Brush Module: Changing the brush module as a whole can be required if the motor has failed or the gears are irreparably damage.
+Replace the Brush Module: Changing the brush module as a whole can be required if the motor has failed or the gears are irreparably damaged.
 You may buy replacement modules online, and your user manual usually has installation instructions.

 Occasionally, a software glitch might cause the brushes to cease spinning.
 To fix this: